haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-component.md

 </div>

 <h3>Using UI component in layout file</h3>
-Using {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %} is as simple as adding the following code to the appropriate {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} section:
+Using {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %} is as simple as adding the following code to the appropriate {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} section:

 `<uiСomponent name="some_ui_component_instance_name"/>`